Crane Independent School District: Schools

 Consistent with the school's (and county's) name, the mascot is the Golden Cranes/Ladybirds.

 Activities

-Fall of 2023, the Crane High School's Crane Golden Crane Marching Band received their 41st year of Division Ones at the UIL Region Marching Contest.

-2023-2024 marked the 41st year in a row the Crane High School Crane Golden Crane Band has received Sweepstakes for attaining the highest rating (1) in UIL Marching and Concert & Sight-Reading contests.
-The Crane Golden Crane Band advanced to the UIL State Marching Band Championship for their 19th appearance, making the band tied for sixth most appearances in the State of Texas overall (A - 6A).
+In the fall of 2023, the Crane High School's Crane Golden Crane Marching Band received its 41st year of Division Ones at the UIL Region Marching Contest, and 2023-2024 marked the 41st year in a row the Crane High School Crane Golden Crane Band has received Sweepstakes for attaining the highest rating (1) in UIL Marching and Concert and Sight-reading contests.
+The band advanced to the UIL State Marching Band Championship for its 19th appearance, tied for sixth-most appearances in Texas overall (A - 6A).